 But first, allow me to actually agree on one point with Vanessa, the “Gen Y’er” who wrote the piece.
 She touched on a pet peeve of mine, so allow me to speak to execs and human resource departments everywhere:

 STOP HIDING BEHIND TECHNOLOGY!

 In Outstanding! there’s a chapter titled “Hire Character,” and I’m proud to know that my only famous friend agrees.
-Dave Ramsey and daughter, Rachel Cruz, have co-authored a new book titled Smart Money Smart Kids—which I’ve read because I’ve been invited to endorse it.
-Dave writes:
+Dave Ramsey once said:

 I have hired thousands of people for real jobs that pay real money.
 To this day, I’ve never hired someone based on where they went to school.

-Dave and Rachel know that success and achievement are not about colleges and credentials, but rather … character.
+Dave knows that success and achievement are not about colleges and credentials, but rather … character.

 In Outstanding! we tell the story of Valerie, who strived to meet face-to-face with someone—anyone—at the hospital where she had submitted a resume.
 She had drive, energy, and passion.

 She wanted to work, but she was blocked at every turn.
 Unable to ever contact a live human being, she was eventually turned down over the Internet.

 Too many employers have chosen this dysfunctional path of not only requiring excessive class credits, degrees, and credentials but also hiding behind online job application systems that make it near impossible for outstanding candidates of character who desire to work to, well—stand out!